Pinna3/chartposting_stocktwits_bot/README.md

 Now that I have an entry counter, for inputed conditions I should be able to algorithmically  tweak my bollinger smoothing length parameter for the frequency of signals I'd like generated.
 Next steps in order priority:
-0) Enable continuous successful scan for trending stocks, excepts for all errors, discovered so far.
 1) Determine parameters for desired frequency, learn about the nitty gritty of bollinger band variables, research theory.
 2) Scan that list throughout the day for entries